[NO TITLE FOUND]

 John's albums have sold well.
 Your share of the songwriter royalties must have helped as you were contemplating your next move.

 Yeah, they paid for my house, my car, and other stuff.
 They definitely supplemented my income.

 Was it hard for you to become proficient on so many different instruments?

 Compared to learning my first instrument, it's felt effortless to learn another.
 I'll be getting better at mandolin for the rest of my life, but it was easy to pick that up because I understood chord shapes and how the fretboard works.
 Also the mechanics of it I'd learned from playing guitar.
 For pedal steel, I took one lesson from Mike Ihde at Berklee, and another from my teacher down here.
-We did a tour with Rusty Young when I was just bringing the steel guitar out.
+We did a tour with Rusty Young [an original member of Poco] when I was just bringing the steel guitar out.
 He sat me down showed me a couple things.
 I stole a lot of what I do from Marshall Tucker Band songs and from the steel playing on Neil Young's Harvest record.
 Overall, I've learned a lot just by just tooling around on my own.
 Knowing what to play and when or when not to play really comes from your own life experience.